biobakery/kneaddata/README.md

 [BMTagger](ftp://ftp.ncbi.nlm.nih.gov/pub/agarwala/bmtagger/), and [NCBI
 BLAST](http://www.ncbi.nlm.nih.gov/books/NBK1762/).
 Please see these respective project websites for download and installation instructions.

+### Configuration
+The BMTagger program needs to be able to find its executables, namely

++ `srprism`
++ `bmfilter`
++ `extract_fullseq`
++ `blastn` (included in NCBI blast)

+There are two ways to do this:

+1. Update your PATH.
+If my BMTagger and BLAST executables are in my `~/bin` folder, you should run the following in your shell:

+        PATH=$PATH:~/bin
+        export PATH

+You may want to consider putting this in your `.bashrc` or `.bash_profile` file to make it permanent.

+2. Use a `bmtagger.conf` file.
+This file is included with Knead Data.
+You can set the locations of the above executables using the variables `SRPRISM`, `BMFILTER`, `EXTRACT_FA`, and `BLASTN` respectively.
+Make sure this file is in your working directory when you run Knead Data, i.e. if you are running Knead Data from your home directory, copy this `bmtagger.conf` file to your home directory also.

 # 3. Quick Start Guide